tsofia-git/Exercise-Varonis-New/README.md

 There are configuration methods and standards with security impact established to make the digital environment more secure and protect information from security threats and vulnerabilities.

-This README provides a list of security configurations impacting either users or repositories, each configuration includes details on how to detect and automatically fix these configurations.
-Additionally, each configuration is associated with a compliance category from NIST.
+This README provides a list of security configurations that affect users or repositories, each configuration includes details on how to automatically detect and remedy these configurations.
+Additionally, each configuration is associated with a compatibility category from NIST.

 ### 1. Two-Factor Authentication (2FA)
 #### Impact:
 2FA affects the security of users and repositories by adding another layer of authentication to the system.
 Instead of normal login processes, the 2FA layer requires the user to provide another authentication method, such as a one-time code, an authentication app, or a single key
-It decreases the scope of vulnerability of unauthorized access
+It decreases the scope of vulnerability of unauthorized access.
 #### Automated Detection and Fix:
-Implement automated checks to verify 2FA settings for repository access, automatically prompt users to enable MFA if not configured correctly.
+Implement automated checks to verify 2FA settings for repository access, and automatically prompt users to enable MFA if not configured correctly.
 #### NIST Compliance Category:
 Identification and Authentication.